'Together for a Modern Germany': Merkel's conservatives present election manifesto | DW | 21.06.2021

 "We consistently combine climate protection with economic strength and social security," Laschet said.
 "We provide security and cohesion in times of change."

-The CDU and CSU, which are currentlyleading in the polls at around 28%, are the last major parties to present their manifesto for September's general election.
-And political observers were quick to point out that it caters to the CDU/CSU's elderly electorate, of which 40% are over the age of 60.
+The CDU and CSU, which are currently leading in the polls at around 28%, are the last major parties to present their manifesto for September's general election.
+Political observers were quick to point out that it caters to the CDU/CSU's elderly electorate, of which 40% are over the age of 60.

+The conservatives' political opponents also quickly voiced criticism — particularly on the lack of climate protection policy and the financing of their election promises.

 Foreign policy: The Union wants Germany, within the framework of the EU, NATO, the United Nations, and other organizations, to "actively contribute to international crisis management and to shaping world order."
 While China's desire for power must be countered with strength and unity, in close coordination with the transatlantic partners, close cooperation with China must still be sought, the Union says.
 With regard to Russia, the CDU/CSU say they will continue to strive towards an end to the conflict in eastern Ukraine and a return to the legitimate status of Crimea under international law.
 The Union's manifesto also rejects Turkey's possible accession into the European Union.